Young people with diabetes

 - your local diabetes organisation

 - the NDSS.
 Register with the NDSS—it is free to register and provides free information services and support to people with diabetes, as well as subsidised products.
-There is a Online Services Directory that will help you find the nearest pharmacy that provides NDSS products and services.

 - the NDSS Helpline on 1800 637 700.